quantfall/ThreatWindsPythonSDK/README.md

 ### Function sent_entities

-_For new entities, you need to call the following function.
-If the request is correct, the first value received **response** will be message acknowledged:_
+_For insert new entities, you need to call the following function.
+If the request is correct, the first value received **response** will be an acknowledged message:_

 ```
 response, code = pythreatwinds_sdk.sent_entities(new_entities)
 ```

-Where new_entities must have the following format:
+Where new_entities must be a list of objects in the following format:

 ```
 [